A Quantum-Memory-Free Quantum Secure Direct Communication Protocol Based on Privacy Amplification of Coded Sequences: System Model and Protocol

 \subsection{Proposed Protocol}

-The proposed \ac{QMF}-\ac{QSDC} protocol, illustrated in Fig.~\ref{fig:block_diag}, enables Alice to transmit one message to Bob in each block while generating a shared key for securing messages in subsequent blocks.
-In each block, Alice applies one-time pads to messages using keys from the key pool, then encodes messages into codewords using a publicly known codebook, and transmits to Bob along with pilot qubits for channel estimation.
+The proposed \ac{QMF}-\ac{QSDC} protocol, adapted from~\cite{Sun2020PracticalQuantum} and illustrated in Fig.~\ref{fig:block_diag}, enables Alice to transmit one message to Bob in a block while generating a shared key and storing it in a key pool for securing messages in subsequent blocks.
+In each block, Alice applies one-time pads to messages using keys from the key pool, then encodes messages into codewords using a publicly known codebook, and transmits codewords to Bob along with pilot qubits for channel estimation.
 After Bob estimates the channel and performs error correction on the received qubits, both Alice and Bob apply privacy amplification to extract a key from the coded sequence, where the extractable key length depends on the channel conditions.
 Unlike two-way \ac{QKD} protocols (e.g.,~\cite{Beaudry2013SecurityTwoway}), our protocol transmits coded sequences rather than random ones.
 The steps of the proposed protocol are as follows: